-• If your landlord wants to evict you, they must do so by serving you with a "section 21 notice" (a court order) which is the legal requirement.
+• If your landlord wants to evict you, they must do so by serving you with a "section 21" notice (a court order - after a fixed term tenancy ends - if there's written contract) which is the legal requirement.
 It is illegal for your landlord to ask you to leave their property verbally or within an email without a section 21 order.
-Contact ARU's Residential Service, Citizen Advice Bureau, your local Council's Housing Aid or Shelter if this happens to you.
+Contact ARU's Residential Service, Citizen Advice Bureau, your local Council's Housing Aid or Shelter - see page 22/23, if this happens to you.